Momo-owo/ArtSource/README.md

 # ArtSource
-Proyect of applied artificial intelligence and computer knowledge with computational creativity purposes using Anaconda
+Project of applied artificial intelligence and computer knowledge with computational creativity purposes using Anaconda